karynntran/restaurant_app/README.md

 I. HOMEPAGE

 A.PARTIES
--Current and Checked Out Parties
+Current and Checked Out Parties
   *ADD New Party
--ADD Party Name and Number of Guests
+ADD Party Name and Number of Guests
--SELECT a Party
+SELECT a Party
   *UPDATE Paid Status
   *EDIT a Party Name and Number of Guests
   *DELETE Party
   *VIEW Party Receipt
   *PRINT Party Receipt Option
--DISPLAY all party's orders
+DISPLAY all party's orders
   *ADD a New Order
   *SELECT Items for Order
   *DELETE an order

 B.MENU
--Menu Items
+Menu Items
   *ADD New Menu Item
--ADD Menu Name, Cuisine Type, Price
+ADD Menu Name, Cuisine Type, Price
--SELECT a Menu Item
+SELECT a Menu Item
--EDIT a Menu Item with Name, Cuisine Type and Price *DELETE a Menu Item
+EDIT a Menu Item with Name, Cuisine Type and Price *DELETE a Menu Item